The value ring of geometric motivic integration and the Iwahori Hecke algebra of SL_2

-It is worth noting that $\K^{df}_{\Qq}(\Var_{\bF})$ contains an element $\qq$, ratio of the volume of a closed and an open ball of the same radius. { The quantities $\qq,q_1,\ldots,q_n$ are $\Qq$-algebraically independent. } This is unlike $p$-adic integration theories, and those of Denef, Denef-Loeser, Cluckers-Loeser, where one has $\qq=q_1$.
-The reason is that we chose the ``geometric'' realization of the universal integral, which has the following functoriality in ramified extensions:
+{ The quantities $L,q_1,\ldots,q_n$ are $\Qq$-algebraically independent. } This contrasts with the $p$-adic integration theories, and those of Denef, Denef-Loeser, Cluckers-Loeser, where one has ($n=1$ and) $L \inv=q_1$.
+The reason for the additional degree of freedom is that we chose the ``geometric'' realization of the universal integral.
+It can already be seen via the the following functoriality in ramified extensions:

 If $F \leq F'$ is a finite ramified field extension, whose value group is generated (for simplicity) by $\g_1/m_1,\ldots,\g_n/m_n$, then we have:

 With $m_i t'_i = t_i$ and $(q'_i)^{m_i} = q_i$.
 At the limit over all ramified extensions, or just a family whose value groups approach $\Qq^n$, the homomorphisms $I_{F'}$ become an {\em isomorphism}.
 In fact the fundamental case here is really the case of divisible value group.